The Erd\H{o}s Matching Conjecture and concentration inequalities

 for $|\bb\cap \ff_{s+1}|\ge x$ and

 for $|\bb\cap \ff_{s+1}|\le x$. \end{lem}

 \begin{proof} Consider the bipartite graph between $\bb$ on the one side and $\ff_i$, $i=1,\ldots, s+1$, on the other side, with edges connecting $B_j$ and $\ff_i$ if and only if $B_j\in \ff_i$.
 Put weight $1$ on the edges incident to $\ff_1,\ldots, \ff_s$ and weight $q$ on the edges incident to $\ff_{s+1}$.
 This graph has no matching of size $s+1$ (otherwise, the families are not cross-dependent), therefore, all edges can be covered by $s$ vertices.
 Note that each neighbor of $\ff_{s+1}$ has degree $s+1$ and therefore must be included in the vertex cover (and thus $\ff_{s+1}$ is not in the vertex cover).
-Assume that $q_1$ vertices are chosen among $\ff_i$, $q_2:=|\bb\cap\ff_{s+1}|$ vertices are chosen among the neighbors of $\ff_{s+1}$, and $q_3$ vertices are chosen among other vertices of $\bb$.
+Assume that $q_1$ vertices are chosen among $\ff_1,\ldots, \ff_s$, $q_2:=|\bb\cap\ff_{s+1}|$ vertices are chosen among the neighbors of $\ff_{s+1}$, and $q_3$ vertices are chosen among other vertices of $\bb$.
 Note that $q_1+q_2+q_3=s$ (we may assume that the equality holds by adding extra vertices if needed).
 Then the total weight of all the edges in the graph is at most (see the explanations on Fig.~\ref{fig1})

 Let us analyze the contribution of the last term